Adams Conditioning and Likelihood Ratio Transfer Mediated Inference: Abstract

 \subsection{Relevance of meadows for the work in this paper}

-The use of meadows specifically in this context of this particular paper is listed in the following items. \begin{itemize} \item All equations are meant to be valid for all substitutions of values for variables.
-All conditions for equations to hold must be made explicit.\footnote{ No attempt is made in the paper to work out these matters in full detail.
-In many cases instead of an assumption that say $t \neq 0$ it is assumed or derived that $\frac{t}{t} = 1$, which given the theory of meadows nearly amounts to the same.
-The claimed advantage is that working with meadows allows to achieve 100\% precision in these matters in principle.
-However, compared with a conventional style of mathematical writing, regarding matters of division by zero, working with meadows does not imply or induce any additional commitment to a formalistic and possibly overly detailed approach.} \item Various forms of Bayes' theorem take the form of derivable equations (see Bergstra and Ponse~\cite{BP2016} and Bergstra~\cite{Bergstra2016}). \item Proofs of equations can be given relative to the equational proof system $\BA+\Md+\Sign+\PFP$ (usually in combination with some equational and explicit operator definitions).
-No additional import of a theory of real numbers or of set theory is required. \item A particular semantic problem that permeates conventional school mathematics is avoided.
-Suppose one insists that in the world of rational numbers the assertion
+The potential advantages of the use of meadows as the domain of values for a probability function in the context of probabilistic reasoning are surveyed in the following items. \begin{enumerate} \item All relevant equations and conditional equations can be written such as to be valid in a two valued classical logic as understood for all substitutions of values for variables.\footnote{ No attempt is made in the paper to work out these matters in full detail.
+In many cases instead of an assumption that say $t \neq 0$, for a closed term $t$, it is assumed or derived that $t/t = 1$, which given the theory of meadows amounts to the same.
+The claimed advantage is that working with meadows allows to achieve 100\% semantical precision in these matters in principle.
+Compared with a conventional style of mathematical writing working with meadows does not imply or induce any additional commitment to a formalistic and possibly overly detailed approach.} \item Proofs of equations and of conditional equations can be given relative to the equational proof system $\BA+\Md+\Sign+\PFP$, often used in combination with some additional operator definitions.
+No separate import of a theory of real numbers or of set theory is required. \item The following semantic problem that permeates conventional school mathematics is avoided.
+It is not uncommon to insists that in the world of rational numbers the following assertion $\Phi(x)$ holds in general. $\Phi(x)$ asserts

-holds in general.
-Many formulations of Bayes' theorem presuppose this assumption.
-Then the following logical complication arises: for $\forall x. \Phi(x)$ to be true it is required that $\Phi(0)$ is true.
-Thus

-Assuming a classical two-valued logic $\frac{0}{0} = 1$ must be either true or false.
-But conventional mathematics is reluctant to commit to either option.